Assumption: All persons create mental models of the reality they perceive.

 Implication: Achievement requires organization.

-Power Payoff: Forming an organization around your goals multiplies your chances of success
+Power Payoff: Organizing around goals multiplies chances of success

 Assumption: Common and expected behaviors of a community make up the culture.